Me042589/crmc/README.md

 # crmc
-Medical  Life Expectancy 78 Years on Average
+Medical "Laughter is the Best medicine."